cdeborja/LoveStruck/README.md

 * [Keymaster](https://github.com/madrobby/keymaster)

 ##Features
-* It's a game... that you can move in.
+* It's a game... that you can move in... add more features here later
+* High score is stored in a cookie so that it persists across play sessions